 Bran is just one of many incredible castles

 Perched on a peak with turrets and towers, Bran Castle looks straight off the pages of your favourite vampire novel.
-The 14th-century pile near Braşov pulls in the crowds accordingly, but Vlad the Impaler’s real digs were at Poenari Castle in the Făgărăș Mountains in Wallachia.
-Now a ruin, it’s difficult to visit via public transport so it’s one for Vlad’s hardcore fans.
+The 14th-century pile near Braşov pulls in the crowds accordingly, but Vlad the Impaler’s real digs were at Poienari Citadel in Wallachia.
+Now a ruin, it’s difficult to visit by public transport so it’s one for Vlad’s hardcore fans.